maxbetjes/maxbetjes.github.io/installation.md

 ## Resume

 The simulator (when enabled) will write it's internal state to a file at every maintanance step (usually the maintanance step is is high number like 100000 or 1000000).
-In the unfortunate event that something goes wrong (unexpected termination) the state file can be used to resume simulation.
-This is espacially usefull when the simulater crashes after days of calculating and you now need to debug that error.
+In the unfortunate event that something goes wrong (unexpected termination) the state file can be used to resume simulation from the maintanance step before the crash.
+This is espacially usefull when the simulater fails after days of calculating and you now need to debug that error.

 ```
 .\RunGfrd --resume sim_state.dat